vlitzke/kitchenflies/DNAseq/3_mapping/3_README.md

+# Alignment

-2. map trimmed reads with bwa and filter for propper read pairs with MQ > 20 using samtools – but this didn’t work, so I am doing this separately "bwa mem" is preferable to "bwa aln",  especially for longer reads.
+Next, we're going to map our trimmed reads using BWA and filter using SamTools with MQ > 20 using samtools – but this didn’t work, so I am doing this separately "bwa mem" is preferable to "bwa aln",  especially for longer reads.
 Moreover "bwa mem" produces directly the SAM files

 #bwa mem \